Wandalen/wTools/module/move/unilang_instruction_parser/task/plan.md

 *   **ParseError:** A custom error type used by the parser to report various parsing failures, including `ErrorKind` and `SourceLocation`.
 *   **ErrorKind:** An enum within `ParseError` that categorizes the type of parsing failure (e.g., `Syntax`, `EmptyInstruction`, `TrailingDelimiter`).
 *   **UnilangTokenKind:** An enum classifying the type of a token (e.g., `Identifier`, `Operator`, `Delimiter`, `Unrecognized`).
-*   **Whitespace Separation:** The rule that whitespace acts as a separator between tokens, not part of the token's value unless explicitly quoted.
+*   **Whitespace Separation:** The rule that whitespace acts as a separator between tokens, not part of the token's value unless the token is explicitly quoted.
 *   **Trailing Dot:** A syntax error where a command path ends with a dot (`.`).
 *   **Empty Instruction Segment:** An error occurring when a segment between `;;` delimiters is empty or contains only whitespace.
 *   **Trailing Delimiter:** An error occurring when the input ends with a `;;` delimiter.